When did you last to grab a piece of paper and a map? Or did you listen to your neighborhood radio station for traffic updates?

 The tracking of automobiles is not technically prohibited by law in Queensland.
 Having said that, it’s always a good idea to inform your staff of important decisions because doing so fosters mutual respect and trust.

 All surveillance-related laws in South Australia are governed under the Surveillance Devices Act of 2016.
-This law requires that businesses who intend to track any of their employees use their express or implied consent before employing any tracking equipment, including smartphones, vehicles, and personal GPS trackers.
+This law requires that businesses that intend to track any of their employees use their express or implied consent before employing any tracking equipment, including smartphones, vehicles, and personal GPS trackers.

 New South Wales

-In New South Wales, tracking corporate vehicles is acceptable as long as the employer abides with the Workplace Surveillance Act 2005.
+In New South Wales, tracking corporate vehicles is acceptable as long as the employer abides by the Workplace Surveillance Act 2005.
 According to the statute, you must inform an employee about employee tracking at least two weeks before it is scheduled to begin.